Perform sliding-window K-NN or PCA imputation on a numeric matrix whose columns are meaningfully ordered.

 - dist_pow

-dist_pow = 0(default) is the simple average of the nearest neighbors.- max_cache
+dist_pow = 0gives an unweighted average of the nearest neighbors.- ncp

 Integer.
-Number of components used to predict the missing entries.
+Number of principal components used to predict missing entries.

 - scale